Mokey Fraggle

 Mokey Fraggle is a fictional puppet character created by Jim Henson.
-She is one of the five main characters in Henson's television series Fraggle Rock, well as its 2022 reboot Fraggle Rock: Back to the Rock.
+She is one of the five main characters in Henson's television series Fraggle Rock, as well as its 2022 reboot Fraggle Rock: Back to the Rock.
 She is performed by Kathryn Mullen in the original series, and by Donna Kimball in Back to the Rock.
 Mona Marshall voiced her in the animated series.

 Mokey is one of the main characters in Fraggle Rock, alongside Gobo, Wembley, Boober, and Red.
 She is the best friend and roommate of Red Fraggle.
 Mokey is dreamy and artistic.
 She loves writing poems, singing songs, and painting.
 She has a pet plant named Lanford, who is strongly disliked by Red.
-Mokey is the tallest and oldest of the Fraggles.
+Mokey is the tallest of the Fraggles.
 It is her job to journey into the Gorgs' garden to retrieve radishes, the Fraggles' primary source of food.

 Development

 Mokey was designed by Michael K. Frith and built by Jan Rosenthal.
 She was allegedly named after a childhood friend of Jim Henson.
 Kathryn Mullen was cast to play the character.
 During rehearsals, Mokey was originally performed by Karen Prell, who would later play Red.